jacobgil/jacobgil.github.io/_posts/2020-02-21-overview-of-activelearning.md

 Most of the active learning works selects a single image, at every active learning round.

 However for expensive/data hungry methods like Deep Learning we need to select a batch with many images at every round.
-After all, we're going to train on the entire new dataset and not just only on the new images, so we can't afford to train again every time a new image is added to the dataset.
+After all, we're going to train on the entire new dataset and not just only on the new images, so we can't afford to train again every time a single new image is added to the dataset.